 South Lake Union is one of the best up-and-coming Seattle neighborhoods and an amazing place to stay for all types of travelers out there, from families to youngsters!

-If you’re wondering where are the major business headquarters in Seattle located – your answer is South Lake Union.
-From Amazon to Microsoft, many big companies have their HQs in this area, which is becoming more and more modern with each passing year.
+If you’re wondering where are the major business headquarters in Seattle located – your answer is South Lake Union District, located in West Seattle.
+From Amazon to Microsoft, many big companies have their HQs in this area, which is becoming increasingly modern with each passing year.